 Pre-interview: Initials Date Planning - Timetable decided: job specification and description and other documents to be provided to applicants, reviewed and updated as necessary.
-Application form seeks all relevant information and includes relevant statements about references etc. Vacancy advertised (where appropriate) Advertisement includes reference to safeguarding policy, that is, statement of commitment to safeguarding and promoting welfare of children and need for successful applicant to be DBS checked Applications on receipt - Scrutinised - any discrepancies/anomalies/gaps in employment noted to explore if candidate considered for short-listing Short-list prepared References - seeking Sought directly from referee on short-listed candidates; ask recommended specific questions; include statement about liability for accuracy References - on receipt Checked against information on application; scrutinised; any discrepancy/issue of concern noted to take up with referee and/or applicant (at interview if possible) Invitation to interview - Includes all relevant information and instructions Interview arrangements - At least two interviewers; panel members have authority to appoint; have met and agreed issues and questions/assessment criteria/standards Interview - Explores applicants' suitability for work with children as well as for the post Note: identity and qualifications of successful applicant verified on day of interview by scrutiny of appropriate original documents; copies of documents taken and placed on file; where appropriate applicant completed application for DBS disclosure Conditional offer of appointment: pre appointment checks Offer of appointment is made conditional on satisfactory completion of the following pre- appointment checks and, for non-teaching posts, a probationary period References: (if not obtained and scrutinised previously) Identity (if that could not be verified at interview) Qualifications (if not verified on the day of interview) Permission to work in UK, if required DBS certificate - where appropriate satisfactory DBS certificate received DBS Barred list - person is not prohibited from taking up the post Health - the candidate is medically fit Prohibition - (for teaching posts in any type of school) the teacher has not been included in the prohibition list or interim prohibition list Qualified Teacher Status (QTS) - (for teaching posts in maintained schools) the teacher has obtained QTS or is exempt from the requirement to hold QTS (for teaching posts in FE colleges) the teacher has obtained a Post Graduate Certificate of Education (PGCE) or Certificate of Education (Cert.
-Ed) awarded by a higher education institution, or the FE Teaching Certificate conferred by an awarding body Statutory induction (for teachers who obtained QTS after 7 May 1999)
+Application form seeks all relevant information and includes relevant statements about references etc. Vacancy advertised (where appropriate) Advertisement includes reference to safeguarding policy, that is, statement of commitment to safeguarding and promoting welfare of children and need for successful applicant to be DBS checked Applications on receipt - Scrutinised - any discrepancies/anomalies/gaps in employment noted to explore if candidate considered for short-listing Short-list prepared References - seeking Sought directly from referee on short-listed candidates; ask recommended specific questions; include statement about liability for accuracy References - on receipt Checked against information on application; scrutinised; any discrepancy/issue of concern noted to take up with referee and/or applicant (at interview if possible) Invitation to interview - Includes all relevant information and instructions Interview arrangements - At least two interviewers; panel members have authority to appoint; have met and agreed issues and questions/assessment criteria/standards Interview - Explores applicants' suitability for work with children as well as for the post Note: identity and qualifications of successful applicant verified on day of interview by scrutiny of appropriate original documents; copies of documents taken and placed on file; where appropriate applicant completed application for DBS disclosure Conditional offer of appointment: pre appointment checks Offer of appointment is made conditional on satisfactory completion of the following pre- appointment checks and, for non-teaching posts, a probationary period References: (if not obtained and scrutinised previously) Identity (if that could not be verified at interview) Qualifications (if not verified on the day of interview) Permission to work in UK, if required DBS certificate - where appropriate satisfactory DBS certificate received DBS Barred list - person is not prohibited from taking up the post Disqualification by Association checked - person does not reside with someone disqualified from working with/being with children Health - the candidate is medically fit Prohibition - (for teaching posts in any type of school) the teacher has not been included in the prohibition list or interim prohibition list Qualified Teacher Status (QTS) - (for teaching posts in maintained schools) the teacher has obtained QTS or is exempt from the requirement to hold QTS (for teaching posts in FE colleges) the teacher has obtained a Post Graduate Certificate of Education (PGCE) or Certificate of Education (Cert.
+Ed) awarded by a higher education institution, or the FE Teaching Certificate conferred by an awarding body Statutory induction (for teachers who obtained QTS after 7 May 1999) Child Protection training and others such as H&S induction, Safe Working Practice, etc.